-Injunctions are orders made by the court against a person that prohibit an action or order the taking of an action.
+Injunctions are orders made by the court against a person that prohibits an action or order the taking of an action.
 Injunctions may be issued as a final remedy (at the end of a case) or during the claim to retain the status quo until the final judgment is issued (called interim or interlocutory injunctions).
-For example interim injunctions may freeze the money of a defendant in bank accounts in Cyprus and abroad until the case is finally decided (Freezing or Mareva Injunctions), order a defendant to permit access to his business for a search of important documents, stop the sale of a property or the construction of a project.
+For example, interim injunctions may freeze the money of a defendant in bank accounts in Cyprus and abroad until the case is finally decided (Freezing or Mareva Injunctions), order a defendant to permit access to his business for a search of important documents, stop the sale of a property or the construction of a project.
 This guide explains the different types of injunctions and the requirements to obtain an injunction in Cyprus.

 Without notice (ex-parte) applications in Cyprus